maxbrprojetos/lion-api/README.md

 Merging PRs:

+- 100 points if the number of deletions is double the number of additions and is greater than 1000
 - 50 points if the number of additions is greater than 500
 - 30 points if the number of deletions is double the number of additions and is greater than 100
 - 15 points if the number of additions is greater than 100